zzzprojects/docs/entityframework.net/pages/saving-data/cascade-delete.md

 Cascade delete allows the deletion of a row to trigger the deletion of related rows automatically.

- - EF will delete a child record(s) (database rows) automatically when its parent is explicitly deleted via the DbContext.
+ - EF will delete child records (database rows) automatically when their parent is explicitly deleted via the DbContext.
  - For example, when an author is deleted, it will remove all the related books automatically as well.

 ```csharp